tttor/ctrl-foundation/software/simulator.md

 title = {{Simulation Tools for Model-Based Robotics : Comparison of Bullet , Havok , MuJoCo , ODE and PhysX}}, year = {2015}
 }
+In \cite{Erez2015}: MuJoCo wins the robotics-related tests.
+MuJoCo was both the fastest and the most accurate on constrained sys- tems relevant to robotics, and was capable of stable grasping at a much larger time step.
+On systems composed of many disconnected bodies it was the slowest in term of raw CPU speed (while ODE was the fastest), however it remained the most accurate overall.
+In grasping, Mujoco produces qualitatively accurate simulation (in terms of not dropping the object) with large time steps, i.e 16 ms

 @article{Ivaldi2015,
 archivePrefix = {arXiv},